Yván Gil: Biography

+Gil succeeded Carlos Faría as Minister of Foreign Affairs in January 2023; one commentator saw Gil's appointment as an attempt by president Nicolás Maduro to strengthen relations between Venezuela and the European Union, as his predecessor was viewed as close to the Russian government.
 In February 2024, Gil announced that the government of Venezuela ordered the United Nations human rights office in Caracas to shut down all operations, ordering the staff to leave the country within three days.